Home Articles

 When we use switch over an enum, we will need to do so exhaustively that means add a switch case for every case in the enumeration, if not we need to add a default case

-Switch Default Case
+Switch Default case

 Now if we need to add a case to an enum in the future, which is a code-breaking change for any switch that uses that enum.